 The clustering method found too many intersections and spurious road segments, especially in regions with high GPS error.
 The merging method also found too many intersections and segments.
 In Joensuu, it produced a disconnected map because some regions have too little route data.
-The number of points per segment is small for both the clustering and merging methods; however, the complexity of the overall network remains high owing to many spurious segments.
-Among the methods compared, the results from CellNet matched closest to the ground truth and the number of points used to represent the segments was optimized better.
-In fact, this number was smaller than the ground truth, indicating that even the ground truth itself (OSM) could be optimized further.
+The number of points per segment was small for both the clustering and merging methods; however, the complexity of the overall network remained high owing to many spurious segments.
+Among the methods compared, the results from CellNet matched the ground truth most closely and the number of points used to represent the segments was optimized.
+In fact, this number was smaller than the ground truth, indicating that the ground truth itself (OSM) could be optimized.